Robust Optimization with Decision-Dependent Information Discovery: Speed-Up Strategies

 \subsection{Heuristic $K$-Adaptability Solution Approach}

-In addition to solving the $K$-adaptability counterpart of the active preference learning problems~\eqref{eq:max_min_utility} and~\eqref{eq:min_max_regret} directly (using their MBLP reformulation), we also employ a heuristic approach, as detailed in Algorithm~\ref{alg:heuristic}.
+To speed-up computation in our numerical experiments to be able to investigate the performance of our approach for high values of $K$ (up to $\sim 10$), we employ a conservative solution approach, as detailed in Algorithm~\ref{alg:heuristic}.
 A variant of this approach has been previously used by~\cite{subramanyam2017k}.
 This algorithm returns a feasible but potentially suboptimal solution to the $K$-adaptability counterpart of the problem to be solved.